-Using small stretched canvases, or blocks of wood cut into uniform height and width but varying depths, students can paint their own design on a common theme (for example, hearts as shown in the image).
+Using heavy-duty craft paper, have students paint their own design on a common theme (for example, hearts, as shown in the image).
 Other theme ideas: trees, shapes, first letters of each student’s first or last name, stars, emojis.

 20. Tile Squares Table